This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 You will be monitored closely for any problems.
 Do not get out of bed until your healthcare provider says it is okay.
-You will then be able to go home or be taken to your hospital room.
 The bandages used to cover your stitches keep the area clean and dry to prevent infection.
 A healthcare provider may remove the bandages soon after your surgery to check your incision wound.

-Problems may happen during this surgery that may lead to more brain surgeries.
+Problems may happen during this surgery that can lead to more brain surgeries.
 Your brain, eyes, bones, blood vessels, or nerves may get injured during surgery.
 You may bleed more than expected, get an infection, or have trouble breathing.
 Your hormone levels may change suddenly and cause serious problems.
 Your tumor may not be completely removed during surgery.
-You may get a blood clot in your leg or arm.
-This may become life-threatening.
+You may develop a life-threatening blood clot.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.